The practice squad is an important part of an NFL franchise.

 All 32 teams are bound to encounter injuries throughout a rigorous 17-game season, and the practice squad provides them with replacement options who are already familiar with the system.

-It won’t be uncommon to see teams promote and sign practice squad players to their active rosters throughout the 2021 season, especially with the COVID-19 pandemic still being a factor.
+Don’t be surprised to see teams promote and sign practice squad players to their active rosters throughout the 2022 season, as they work to fend off injuries and illness.

 With that said, here’s everything you need to know about NFL practice squads for this season.

 How many players are on an NFL practice squad?

 The NFL increased the size of practice squads to a maximum of 16 players ahead of the 2020 season in response to the Covid-19 pandemic and the change stuck.

 The league and players association initially agreed to a collective bargaining agreement on March 15, 2020, that originally sought to increase the maximum number to 12 in 2020 and 14 in 2022.
 Pretty quickly, the NFL realized teams were likely going to need a lot more players to accommodate the revolving door of positive Covid-19 tests and exposures.
 This proved to be a positive change throughout the league and the 16-player minimum solidified as an addendum to the CBA this past offseason.

 How much money do NFL practice squad players make?

 Players with two or fewer accrued NFL seasons earn at least $11,500 per week, which equals $207,000 for 18 weeks spent on the practice squad.
 (A player accrues a season when they are on full-time pay status for at least six regular-season games).
 Players with two or more accrued seasons make a minimum of $15,400 per week and $277,200 for the whole season.
 For comparison, the minimum salary for a rookie on an active roster this season is $705,000.